itorly/react-study/Learn-React/Escape Haches/src/4.You Might Not Need an Effect/4.1.How to remove unnecessary Effects/4.1.7.Chains of computations/Chains of computations.md

 Multiple unnecessary re-renders cascade through the component tree:
 - `setCard` → render → `setGoldCardCount` → render → `setRound` → render → `setIsGameOver` → render
 - In the worst case: **3 unnecessary re-renders** of the entire tree

+### 2. Maintenance Problem
+The code becomes rigid and fragile as requirements evolve.
+Example: Adding a game history feature that sets `card` to a past value would trigger the entire Effect chain again, incorrectly updating all dependent data.